woreno/opencv_svdtest/README.md

-	(test A) for the generation of the DLT symmetric A'A matrix is always better to do it manually in a loop and copy the upper triangle to the lower instead of creating the DLT A matrix in a loop and calling for doing a product with the transpose of A.
+	(test A) for the generation of the DLT symmetric A'A matrix is always better to do it manually in a loop and copy the upper triangle to the lower instead of creating the DLT A matrix in a loop and calling for doing a product with its transpose.